michael2012z/BitBible/markdown/KJV/files/Ruth.md

 19. And Hezron begat Ram, and Ram begat Amminadab,

-20. And Amminadab begat Nahshon, and Nahshon begat Salmon,Salmon: or, Salmah
+20. And Amminadab begat Nahshon, and Nahshon begat Salmon,

 21. And Salmon begat Boaz, and Boaz begat Obed,